Skip to Main Content

 The Law Library is pleased to be able to provide you access to the Questions & Answers series and Understanding series of study aids through the Lexis Digital Library.
 Start by visiting: https://lexisdl.com/welcome/login/pace and clicking Sign In.
 You will then need to enter your Pace Portal username and password in order to access the digital library.
 Once you are in the digital library you can browse through the available titles or search for a specific title.
 Users may easily annotate passages within books.
 Users will also be able to download books for offline reading.
 In addition to accessing the library through a laptop or desktop, users can download the Lexis Digital Library app for use on smartphones and tablets.
 Some getting started guides are provided in PDF below.
 For any questions, you can contact the reference desk.

-We also now have access to e-book copies of many Examples and Explanations subjects as well as the Finz bar exam guides.
+We also now have access to e-book copies of a few Examples and Explanations subjects as well as the Finz bar exam guides.
 You can look the title up in the catalog and click on the links provided to access the content.
 These titles do have a limited number of copies, so it is possible that all copies may be in use at the time you check.
 You can always check back in at a later time to see if a copy is available.

 - Watch films on Kanopy: Kanopy offers over 26,000 movies that include documentaries, theatrical releases, foreign and indie films, classics and blockbuster movies as well as training films from the collections of PBS, BBC, and more.